The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 405 Invalid input
 ```
 ## Delete Wishlist Item by Id
-Deleting a Wishlist item marks the item as deleted and produces an HTTP response confirming the action.
+Delete Wishlist item marks the item matching the given item ID (TWC internal platform ID) as deleted and produces an HTTP response confirming the action.

 If the wishlist/item does not exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/wishlist/items/{id}```